takasoft/takasoft.github.io/_posts/2018-04-11-ncur-primer-server.md

 I presented a poster about Primer Server at <a href="https://www.cur.org/conferences_and_events/student_events/ncur_2018/" target="_blank">the National Conferences on Undergraduate Research</a> at University of Central Oklahoma last week.

-You can see our research's abstract <a href="https://ncurdb.cur.org/ncur2018/search/Display_NCUR.aspx?id=107828" target="_blank">here</a>.
-I'm on <a href="https://news.engineering.iastate.edu/2018/03/30/seventeen-engineering-students-to-present-at-national-undergrad-research-conference/" target="_blank">the university news</a> as well!
+You can see my research's abstract <a href="https://www.jsr.org/index.php/path/article/view/454" target="_blank">here</a>.
+I'm on <a href="https://news.engineering.iastate.edu/2018/03/30/seventeen-engineering-students-to-present-at-national-undergrad-research-conference/" target="_blank">Iowa State University news</a> as well!

 Primer Server is a web application to design PCR primer with a user-friendly GUI.
 This is the project I am currently working on at Vollbrecht Lab, ISU.